 Even though they were widely recognized as conscious rappers, Keur Gui rose to another level of international fame as founding members of the Y’en a Marre movement that shook the Senegalese nation to its core when a collective of rappers and journalists joined forces to declare we’re fed up.
 Since the intensity of the protest movement died down, people wondered how Kilifeu and Thiat would interact with the new government that many imagine they helped to elect.
 The duo wanted to get back to the business of hip hop and went into the laboratory to concoct an al-bomb they say.

 They then released their second single “Nothing to Prove,” which is a classic ego trip song.
-On this track we see that Thiat and Kilifeau are clearly in sync as they share verses in order to argue that Keur Gui has nothing to lose, nothing to prove.
+On this track we see that Thiat and Kilifeau are clearly in sync as they share verses in order to argue that Keur Gui has “nothing to lose, nothing to prove.”
 They tell other rappers we fear nothing and have no equals, we never back down.
 We spit medicine for those in real need.
 We provide real solutions to problems.
-They further assert we’re the only hip hop crew that can give the government a deadline and are prepared to sacrifice our lives for the masses that we represent.
+They further assert that they are the only hip hop crew that can give the government a deadline and are prepared to sacrifice our lives for the masses that we represent.
 We gave y’all a break, but now we’re back.